hashylog/nvide/README.md

 Whether you’re switching from Visual Studio Code, or you simply want a fast IDE-like setup in the terminal, NVide gives you the experience you're used to, with the performance you've always wanted.

+#### About

+NVide is heavily inspired by the **[Micro Editor](https://github.com/zyedidia/micro)**.
+Since Micro isn’t very popular and lacks a wide range of plugins, I decided to make NeoVim resemble it as closely as possible through NVide.

 <br>

 # Installation